For more information, click on the project or contact Nancy Delanoche.

 Presidential Elections

 For each election cycle, the Institute for Innovation leads an ACT-IAC-wide effort to develop and deliver thought-leadership on important issues related to improving government through technology.
-To view the 2020 reports click here.
+This election cycle, ACT-IAC released a video "Delivering Results that Matter to the Public: Leadership Actions for the New Administration."
+To watch the 2024 video, click here.

 Case Studies